sindresorhus/p-limit/readme.md

 Note: This does not cancel promises that are already running.

+### limit.concurrency

+Get or set the concurrency limit.

 ## FAQ

 ### How is this different from the [`p-queue`](https://github.com/sindresorhus/p-queue) package?